microsoft/copilot-camp/docs/pages/custom-engine/01-custom-engine-agent.md

 In your Azure OpenAI service, navigate to **Model deployments** from the left side panel, then select **Manage deployments**.
 This will direct you to `Azure OpenAI Studio` where you can create your deployment model.

-!!! tip "What is Azure OpenAI Studio?"
+??? check "What is Azure OpenAI Studio?"
     Azure OpenAI Studio is a playground to explore OpenAI models like `gpt-35-turbo`, `gpt-4` or `Dall-e` that helps you craft unique prompts for your use cases, and fine-tune your models.
 If you prefer to use any model other than OpenAI models such as `Phi-3`, `Llama 3.1` or models from `HuggingFace`, we recommend you to use Azure AI Studio that provide a large selection of models to deploy, fine-tune and publish.

     *Learn more about the Generative AI, prompting and Azure OpenAI Studio by watching this Doodle to Code video!*